matter-labs/era-compiler-tests/README.md

 needing to refactor or re-audit any code. zkSync Era also uses an LLVM-based compiler that will eventually enable developers to write smart contracts in popular languages such as C++ and Rust.

-This repository contains the collection of tests for the compilers for EraVM.
+This repository contains the collection of tests for the EraVM compilers.

 ## Types